elissaiosko/frontend-developer-assignment/README.md

 ### The rules

 - The component should have a simple and clean design
-- You can use a component library of your choice (we use Chakra UI)
+- The component should be written in TypeScript
 - The component should work in the latest Chrome on Mac OS
-- We don't expect a full test coverage, but a couple of unit tests would be nice to have
+- We don't expect a full test coverage, a couple of unit tests would be nice to have
 - Fork the repo to your own account, make it public and send us the repo url when you are completed.
 We will clone and run the site on our local.